 35 From 00: My Favorite Films From The Year 2000

-BC maybe didn't live to the high quality of previous indies, but the mixture of dark humor and quirky shock in it's premise still served as a spark of non-conventionality in a world of ever-increasing bloated big-budgetry.
+BC maybe didn't live to the high quality of previous independent projects that it was shooting for, but the mixture of dark humor and quirky shock in its premise still served as a spark of non-conventionality in a world of ever-increasing bloated big-budgetry.

 And when I say "creative, surreal and stunning visuals", contrary to what all of y'all might be thinkin', I am not referring to Jennifer Lopez's big ol' onion booty.